Jasmine Poached Pears

 When it comes to pears it’s nigh-on impossible to buy them in their perfect state of ripeness and then, so often, I forget to keep an eye on the fruit bowl and discover that they’re soft and past their best.
 Poaching is a great way to deal with a slightly under-ripe pear and you can vary the spices to personal taste (or to what you can find in the cupboard).

 - 6 ripe pears

 - 6 slices of fresh ginger

 - 200ml jasmine tea

 Make a pot of weak tea—jasmine or green tea would be perfect.
 Pour the tea into a small saucepan along with about 4 star anise, a cinnamon stick, 1 clove (or the syrup takes on a medicinal character), 6 slices of fresh ginger and around 200g of sugar.
 Bring the pan up to the boil.

-Now peel the pears, (I tend to cook at least half a dozen, as any leftovers will keep for a day or 2 in the fridge), keeping the stems on and carefully removing the core from the bottom of the fruit using a paring knife or corer.
+Now peel the pears, keeping the stems on and carefully removing the core from the bottom of the fruit using a paring knife or corer.
 Turn the spiced tea down to a simmer and place your pears, standing together as snugly as possible in the saucepan, adding a little more water if necessary.
 Simmer the pears for about 20 to 30 mins, until a knife slips easily into the flesh and then leave to cool in the syrup.

 The pears can be kept in the spiced tea in the fridge for 2 or 3 days.
 When serving the pears, the syrup is particularly good if you boil it down until well reduced and glossy.
-I’m happy to tuck into the pears as they are but you could add a scoop of ice cream or sorbet.
+Add a scoop of ice cream or sorbet.